Military history of the Tang dynasty: Huaixi (Zhangyi)

 In 799, Wu Shaocheng of Huaixi (Zhumadian) invaded Tang territory.
 After several inconclusive battles, Wu halted his aggression and received a pardon from Emperor Dezong of Tang.

+Huaixi was the only autonomous province that was surrounded on all sides by loyalists, but they posed a serious problem to the Tang as they were within striking range of the Grand Canal system or the prosperous Yangtze delta, forcing the central government to station large garrisons around the borders of the rebel region.
+Moreover, the Huaixi armies were formidable, as their infantry excelled in both town defence and in the field, and, more importantly, the autonomous governors undertook efforts to cultivate a large independent supply of horses to build a highly-capable cavalry force.

 In 815, the Tang invaded Huaixi with a force 90,000 men.
 They surrounded the warlord province but failed to make headway against its fortifications for two years.
 In the winter of 817, the Tang general Li Su penetrated the border defenses during a snowstorm took the undefended capital, ending the war.

 Huang Chao Rebellion (874–884)

 In the early 870s, drought and famine in Henan led to widespread banditry.
 In 874, the bandits rebelled under Wang Xianzhi in Changyuan, and ravaged the region between the Changjiang and Yellow River.
 When Wang Xianzhi died in 878, he was succeeded by Huang Chao, a failed examination candidate from a wealthy salt trading family.

 Huang Chao led his forces south to avoid conflict with government forces and sacked the city of Guangzhou in the summer of 879.
 His soldiers began succumbing to the southern climate and disease, so he gave in to their demands and returned north again, crossing the Changjiang in the summer of 880, and capturing Luoyang on 22 December.
 The Tang's most powerful military commanders, Liu Jurong (826-89) and Gao Pian (d.
 887) chose not to engage in battle with Huang Chao's army.
 Huang Chao's army easily routed the old and feeble soldiers of the Shence Army in January 881 and took Chang'an on 8 January.
 Emperor Xizong of Tang fled to Sichuan.
 In 883, the Tang court called in the Shatuo Turk Li Keyong, who defeated Huang Chao's army at Liangtian Hill.
 Huang Chao evacuated Chang'an in May and headed eastward.
 After an unsuccessful siege operation and several defeats against imperial forces, Huang Chao was finally hunted down in Shandong and killed in the summer of 884.